square/okio/README.md

 R8 / ProGuard
 --------

-If you are using R8 or ProGuard add the options from [this file](https://github.com/square/okio/blob/master/okio/src/jvmMain/resources/META-INF/proguard/okio.pro).
+If you are using R8 or ProGuard add the options from [this file][proguard].

 License